-Coincidentally, this is also the first week of Mental Health Month.
-So, we’ve listed our top five ‘treat yourself’ practices – with a little help from TAL Head of Mental Health, Glenn Baird – to help you give back to ‘you’ after these last few weeks of kid craziness.
+Considering how the first half of this year has turned out, we’re in need of some serious TLC.
+So, with a little help from TAL Head of Mental Health, Glenn Baird, we’ve listed our top ‘treat yourself’ remedies to help you give back to YOU after these past few months of craziness.

 Enjoy a workout

 And we mean, enjoy.
 Take your time with a gym session or exercise class and really unwind – it’s a proven way to lift your mood, reduce anxiety and even help you get a better night’s sleep.
 “It’s well known that doing exercise releases positive endorphins, so try to make a conscious effort to be active in some way,” says Glenn.
 “With spring almost in full swing, take advantage of the mild weather and try walking to and from work if you can, or consider riding a bicycle in.”
 Exercising with a group of friends can motivate you to commit to a routine and is a great way to deepen your relationships, which can also be good for your mental wellbeing – so grab your fellow mums and dads and get moving!

 Get some much-needed grown up time in and pencil in a coffee catch-up with some friends your own age – it’s a great way to dish on the iso that was, and get excited about the downhill slide to the silly season.
 Plus, social interaction is vital to our health – not only does it improve our mental and emotional stability, it also helps our physical health.
 Have lunch with a colleague away from your desk, catch up for a coffee with a friend or have a barbeque at the park with your family when you can.